G. Nanchil Kumaran

 Dr. G. Nanchil Kumaran, also known as Nanjil Kumaran, is an Indian Police Service Officer from Tamil Nadu.
-He served as Police commissioner in Chennai, and he became famous for helping solve the 1998 Coimbatore bombings.
+He served as DVAC Director and Police commissioner in Chennai, and he became famous for helping solve the 1998 Coimbatore bombings.

+Marriage Life

+In 1982, during IPS training, Dr.G.
+Nanchil Kumaran had a marriage with fellow IPS officer G. Thilakavathi.
+However, they got divorced after martial differences..